ersimpson/ece143final/README.md

 1. Run `python3 analysis.py [directory of pre processed data] -N 10`.

-These will produce bar plots to answer the following questions:
+These will produce bar plots and histograms to answer the following questions:

 - What are the most popular tracks across all playlists?
 - What are the most popular artists across all playlists?